coderolls/coderolls-blog/_posts/java-programs/2023-10-30-remove-all-leading-and-trailing-whitespaces-from-string.md

 We can remove all the leading and trailing spaces from the string in two ways,

 1. Using the regex expressions with `String.replaceAll()`
-2. Using the ready made `String.trim()` method
+2. Using the ready-made `String.trim()` method

 ### 1. Using the regex expressions with `String.replaceAll()`

-We can use following regex expressions to remove leading and trailing whitespaces from the given input string.
+We can use the following regex expressions to remove leading and trailing whitespaces from the given input string.

-We are simply replacing all leading and trailing whitespaces with empty string.
+We are simply replacing all leading and trailing whitespaces with empty strings.

 `^\s+` - remove all leading whitespaces